aptos-labs/aptos-core/docker/builder/README.md

 The builder can produce the following Docker images.
 To build a particular image, run `./docker/builder/docker-bake-rust-all.sh [image-name]`.
 Also, refer to the `group` definitions in the [docker-bake-rust-all.hcl](docker-bake-rust-all.hcl) file for more information.

-1. `validator-testing` : Image containing the `aptos-node` binary and other linux tools useful for debugging and testing.
+1. `validator-testing` : Image containing the `aptos-node`, `aptos-debugger` binaries and other linux tools useful for debugging and testing.
 This image is used in Forge tests.
-2. `validator` : Image containing only the `aptos-node` binary.
+2. `validator` : Image containing the `aptos-node` and `aptos-debugger` binaries.
 This image is usually used for distribution.
-3. `tools`: Image containing all the aptos tools binaries including `aptos-db-bootstrapper`, `aptos-db-tool`, `aptos`, `aptos-transaction-emitter`, `aptos-openapi-spec-generator` and `aptos-fn-check-client`.
+3. `tools`: Image containing all the aptos tools binaries including `aptos-debugger`, `aptos`, `aptos-transaction-emitter`, `aptos-openapi-spec-generator` and `aptos-fn-check-client`.
 Also, includes the Aptos Move framework for use with genesis generation.
 4. `forge`: Image containing the `forge` binary that orchestrates and runs Forge tests.
 5. `node-checker`: Image containing the `node-checker` binary that checks the health of a node.
 6. `faucet`: Image containing the `faucet` binary that provides a faucet service for minting coins.